An Invitation into the

 As a nature and forest therapy guide and group facilitator, Cathy creates space in nature for individuals to make personal discoveries.
 She acknowledges that she cannot know what others need—that is between each person and their connection to themselves, others, the earth and spirit.
 She trusts the wisdom that, “The forest is the therapist; the guide opens the door,” and feels honored to offer forest bathing walks for all those who join her.

 Cathy currently leads children’s groups as a nature educator and also serves as president of the Ela Area Public Library Board of Trustees in Lake Zurich.
 In the past, she has facilitated groups as a community organizer, workshop leader, and nonprofit board staff member.
 Cathy is certified in CPR and Wilderness First Aid and carries practice insurance.
-She holds a BA in journalism from Columbia College Chicago and was worked in holistic health, offering therapeutic bodywork to women struggling with infertility.
+She holds a BA in journalism from Columbia College Chicago and previously worked in holistic health for more than 10 years, offering therapeutic bodywork and a variety of healing modalities.
 She is a married partner and mom breaking generational and societal patterns, an installation artist, and native plant and vegetable gardener.
-Reach her at info@birdsongnatureco.com.
+Reach Cathy at info@birdsongnatureco.com.